A beginner's guide to Orlando's theme parks

 Orlando truly has something for everyone.

 Magic Kingdom: The perfect park for families looking to experience the magic of Walt Disney’s grand vision.
-Brush elbows with your favorite characters in five intricately themed areas of the park (Fantasyland, Tomorrowland, Frontierland, Adventureland, and Liberty Square).
+Brush elbows with your favourite characters in five intricately themed areas of the park (Fantasyland, Tomorrowland, Frontierland, Adventureland, and Liberty Square).

 EPCOT: The World Showcase is the premier destination for international food and drinks from eleven different nation-inspired pavilions all wrapped around the man-made World Showcase Lagoon, which hosts a spectacular nighttime laser light show, IllumiNations.